 - Shomyo Falls and Midagahara home to unique mountain flora and hiking courses

 - Kurobe Dam, one of Toyama's most ambitious constructions

 At the mid-point of the 37.2-kilometer Tateyama Kurobe Alpine Route is Murodo , an area which is home to both Japan's highest altitude hotel and transit station.
 Throughout summer the Murodo area welcomes adventurous visitors looking to explore the area's many weaving hiking trails.

 The best nature has to offer

-Opening in mid-April and closing at the end of November, the Alpine Route offers seasonal highlights such as the Murodo Snow Corridor with its 18-meter tall snow walls and a period of fall foliage when the Tateyama range is ablaze with reds and yellows.
+Opening in mid-April and closing at the end of November, the Alpine Route offers seasonal highlights such as the Snow Corridor with its snow walls up to 20 meters tall, and beautiful fall foliage when the Tateyama range is ablaze with reds and yellows.

 Explore the roof of Japan

 This unique and naturally spectacular journey through Japan's Northern Alps is so high it's often called the ‘roof of Japan'.
 Wander though the towering snow walls, jump onto a cable car and view the magic of Toyama.